GrayTurtle/codeu_project_2017/README.md

 - Implement leaving a conversations (we currently just have a button for it)
 - Make the client update faster by changing out the timer for something else
 - Add more colors for the names to change into
-- Make the client more vibrant wihh CSS styling
+- Make the client more vibrant with CSS styling
 - Add more gamification features such as hangman and leaderboards